Skip to content ↓

 Teaching and Learning

-Each of the six aspects listed are adapted by teachers to meet the needs of individuals in each class.
-This enables all students, in all lessons, each day to reach their full potential engaging with appropriately pitched resources for their ability.
+Each of the non negotiables are adapted by teachers to meet the needs of individuals in each class.
+This enables all students, in all lessons, each day to reach their full potential.

 Students are expected to demonstrate and develop positive Character in the Classroom habits to support them becoming independent learners.